7:290 Suicide and Depression Awareness and Prevention

 Information to Staff, Parents/Guardians, and Students

 The Superintendent shall inform each school district employee about this policy and ensure its posting on the District’s website.
 The Superintendent or designee shall provide a copy of this policy to the parent or legal guardian of each student enrolled in the District.
+Student identification (ID) cards, the District’s website, and student handbooks and planners will contain the support information as required by State law.

 The District, Board, and its staff are protected from liability by the Local Governmental and Governmental Employees Tort Immunity Act.
 Services provided pursuant to this policy: (1) do not replace the care of a physician licensed to practice medicine in all of its branches or a licensed medical practitioner or professional trained in suicide prevention, assessments and counseling services, (2) are strictly limited to the available resources within the District, (3) do not extend beyond the school day and/or school-sponsored events, and (4) cannot guarantee or ensure the safety of a student or the student body.